cashapp/trifle/ios/README.md

 ## License

-Trifle SecuritySdk is available under the Apache 2.0 license.
+Trifle is available under the Apache 2.0 license.
 See the LICENSE file for more info.